texfaq/texfaq.github.io/FAQ-instmffont.md

 date: 2014-06-10
 ---

-# Installing a font provided as MetaFont source

 Installing Metafont fonts is (by comparison with other sorts of font) rather pleasingly simple.
 Nowadays, they are mostly distributed just as the MetaFont source, since modern TeX distributions are able to produce